launchdarkly/java-test-helpers/CONTRIBUTING.md

 ### Prerequisites

-The project builds with [Gradle](https://gradle.org/) and should be built against Java 8.
+The project builds with [Gradle](https://gradle.org/).

+It should be built against Java 8.
+However, not all Java 8 usages are allowed (for instance, `java.time.Duration` is not), because we want the library to be usable in Android as well as server-side Java.
+Check `build-android.gradle` to see the current minimum supported Android API version; there is a CI build that verifies that it can run under Android with that version.

 ### Building

 To build the project without running any tests: